rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 # Debugging support in the Rust compiler

 This document explains the state of debugging tools support in the Rust compiler (rustc).
-The document gives an overview of debugging tools like GDB, LLDB etc. and infrastrcture around Rust compiler to debug Rust code.
+The document gives an overview of debugging tools like GDB, LLDB etc. and infrastructure around Rust compiler to debug Rust code.
 If you want to learn how to debug the Rust compiler itself, then you must see [Debugging the Compiler] page.